Daniel D Langleben MD

 Summary

 - Dr. Daniel Langleben, MD is a board certified psychiatrist in Philadelphia, Pennsylvania.
 He is currently licensed to practice medicine in Pennsylvania, New Jersey, and West Virginia.
-He is affiliated with Hospital of the University of Pennsylvania and Philadelphia Veterans Affairs Medical Center.
+He is an Associate Professor at Perelman School of Medicine.

 Education & Training